 MHS admits qualified students from low-income backgrounds.
 We work to identify all those in need of options, opportunities, and open doors.
 Criteria for enrollment include:

-- Come from a family of lower income
+- Come from a low-income famiky

-- Have the ability to learn
+- Have the ability to learn at MHS

 - Be free of serious behavioral problems that would disrupt life in the classroom or the student home

 - Be able to participate in and benefit from the school’s program

 MHS has been successfully educating children from low-income backgrounds since 1909.
 Take advantage of our subject matter expertise and free resources for your team.
 Then, help us help more children by submitting professional referrals.

 Schedule an individual consultation with one of our regional admissions recruiters to learn more about MHS and what we can offer your students.

 Interested in learning more about MHS and the programs we offer our students?
 Inquire about scheduling an informational webinar, during which our admissions recruiters share valuable information about our school and the application process.

 MHS offers Professional Development Workshops throughout the year—at a location near you or on-campus at MHS—to share subject matter expertise.
 Many of these sessions qualify for Continuing Education Credits.
 Contact us to schedule a workshop on topics including: